-The research in medical physics at Florence is conducted by professors and researchers from the Department of Physics and Astronomy and the Department of Biomedical, Experimental, and Clinical Sciences.
-It involves medical imaging techniques, accelerators for therapy, radiation detectors used for dosimetric measurements, laser applications in surgery, photochemotherapy, physical therapy with radiofrequencies, and artificial intelligence techniques applied to medicine.
-It is possible to develop an interdisciplinary applied thesis project with clinical implications.
+Research in medical physics in Florence is conducted by professors and researchers from the Department of Physics and Astronomy and the Department of Biomedical, Experimental and Clinical Sciences.
+It concerns medical imaging techniques, accelerators for therapy, detectors used for dosimetric measurements, surgical applications of lasers, photochemotherapy, physical therapy with radio frequencies, Artificial Intelligence techniques applied to medicine.
+It is possible to develop an interdisciplinary application thesis project with repercussions in the clinical field.

 |